apache/pulsar/site2/docs/functions-deploy.md

 Parameter | Default
 :---------|:-------
-Function name | Whichever value is specified for the class name (minus org, library, etc.).
-The flag `--classname org.example.MyFunction`, for example, would give the function a name of `MyFunction`.
+Function name | You can specify any value for the class name (except org, library, or similar class names).
+For example, when you specify the flag `--classname org.example.MyFunction`, the function name is `MyFunction`.
-Tenant | Derived from names of input topics.
+Tenant | Derived from names of the input topics.
 If the input topics are under the `marketing` tenant, which means the topic names have the form `persistent://marketing/{namespace}/{topicName}`, the tenant is `marketing`.
 Namespace | Derived from names of the input topics.
-If the input topics are under the `asia` namespace under the `marketing` tenant---i.e. the topic names have the form `persistent://marketing/asia/{topicName}`, then the namespace will be `asia`.
+If the input topics are under the `asia` namespace under the `marketing` tenant, which means the topic names have the form `persistent://marketing/asia/{topicName}`, then the namespace is `asia`.
 Output topic | `{input topic}-{function name}-output`.
-A function with an input topic name of `incoming` and a function name of `exclamation`, for example, would have an output topic of `incoming-exclamation-output`.
+For example, if an input topic name of a function is `incoming`, and the function name is `exclamation`, then the name of the output topic is `incoming-exclamation-output`.
-Subscription type | For at-least-once and at-most-once [processing guarantees](functions-guarantees.md), the [`SHARED`](concepts-messaging.md#shared) is applied by default; for effectively-once guarantees, [`FAILOVER`](concepts-messaging.md#failover) is applied
+Subscription type | For `at-least-once` and `at-most-once` [processing guarantees](functions-guarantees.md), the [`SHARED`](concepts-messaging.md#shared) mode is applied by default; for `effectively-once` guarantees, the [`FAILOVER`](concepts-messaging.md#failover) mode is applied.
 Processing guarantees | [`ATLEAST_ONCE`](functions-guarantees.md)
 Pulsar service URL | `pulsar://localhost:6650`

-#### Example use of defaults
+### Example of default arguments

 Take the `create` command as an example.